Nameo91/Codewars-Kata-Solutions/6kyu_JS/Unique_In_Order/readme.md

 The function takes a sequence as an argument and returns a list of items without any elements with the same value nex to each other.
 The returned items should be preserved the original order of elements.
+The input must be either a string or an array.

 ```
 Example Input | Output